LesterAGarciaA97/LesterAGarciaA97/README.md

 # 🖥 Junior software developer and junior QA analyst

-Hi, I am Lester García, a passionate junior software developer and a junior QA analyst from Guatemala.
+I am Lester García, a passionate junior software developer and a junior QA analyst from Guatemala.

 ## I am passionate about